kgilbride/aboutme/content/index.md

 ## A different path by design
 ---
-Many Revenue Operations leaders grew up inside Sales, Operations, CRM administration, etc. I followed a different path.
+I’m a 4x Revenue Operations leader in various capacities, spanning companies ranging from $40 million to over $1 billion in revenue and supporting sales organizations ranging from 20 nationally to more than 800 globally.

 I have worked across investment banking, private equity, corporate development, corporate strategy, chief of staff roles, product operations, go-to-market strategy, and revenue operations leadership.

 I followed a path that moved me closer and closer to tangibly solving ambiguous customer experience and revenue productivity problems for B2B businesses.

 That path taught me to move between the boardroom and the workflow: to understand the financial case, design the operating model, build the supporting systems, and help people change how they work.

-I have done this across B2B companies ranging from **\$40 million to more than $1 billion in revenue**, from emerging revenue teams to global organizations with more than **800 sellers**.

 Selected results include: